tessercat/daoistic-web/blog/entries/setting-the-bar.md

 builders don’t botch jobs,
 farmers don’t waste resources, and merchants don’t lose money.
-We're happy with our lot in life though we're organized differently and have different specialties.
+Happy with our lot in life,
+we look different,
+we have different skills,
-We do easy jobs
+we do easy jobs
 and don’t get in each other’s way, make mistakes and get corrected, get it right and get credit.